fctr-id/okta-mcp-server/README.md

 - `list_assigned_applications_for_group` - List all applications assigned to a specific group

 **Application Management**
-- `list_applications` - Retrieve applications with filtering, search, and pagination options
+- `list_applications` - Retrieve applications with filtering, search, and pagination options.
+Can retrieve all nested properties (credentials, settings, policies, keys, URLs ..etc)
+- `list_application_users` - List all users assigned to a specific application
+- `list_application_group_assignments` - List all groups assigned to a specific application

+**Policy & Network Management**
+- `list_policy_rules` - List all rules for a specific policy with detailed conditions and actions
+- `list_network_zones` - List all network zones with IP ranges and configuration details

 **System Log Events**
 - `get_logs` - Retrieve Okta system log events with time-based, filter, and search options